 - Meet the general requirements (p.
-22) for admission to the College of Adult & Professional Studies. - Achieve a final cumulative GPA of at least 2.85 from an undergraduate degree institution. - · Achieve a cumulative GPA of at least 3.0 in the required prerequisite courses. - Earn a B- or better for the pathophysiology prerequisite course.
-Earn a C or better for all other required prerequisite courses. - Give evidence of personality, character, and emotional stability consistent with the mission of Bethel Nursing and the role and responsibility of the professional nurse.
-Submission of an essay addressing provided prompts and a recent resume are required. - An interview or additional materials may be required upon the request of the Admissions Committee. - Any candidate meeting the minimum application requirements with a bachelor's degree or master's degree from Bethel University will be granted an interview.
+24) for admission to the College of Adult & Professional Studies. - Achieve a final cumulative GPA of at least 2.85 from an undergraduate degree institution. - · Achieve a cumulative GPA of at least 3.0 in the required prerequisite courses. - · Earn a C or better for all required prerequisite courses. - Give evidence of personality, character, and emotional stability consistent with the mission of Bethel Nursing and the role and responsibility of the professional nurse.
+Submission of an essay addressing provided prompts and an interview are required. - Applicants whose primary language is not English must submit a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination score report.
+This English proficiency requirement can be waived if the student completed a bachelor's degree in the United States with a final cumulative degree GPA of 2.85 or higher.
+A TOEFL iBT overall score of 84 with a minimum speaking score of 26 is required. - An IELTS Academic overall score of 6.5 with a minimum score of 7.0 in the speaking module and a minimum of 6.0 in all other modules. - These scores were established by the Minnesota Board of Nursing as minimum eligibility criteria for taking the licensure examination for registered nurses. - Any candidate meeting the minimum application requirements will be granted an interview.

-Applicants who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
-Admission is not guaranteed.
-See Admission Categories.
-Candidates may reapply once for admission to the nursing program.
+Applicants who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for conditional and/or provisional acceptance.
+See Admission Categories (p.
+24).